ABOUT THEM

 Poet / Performer

-Princex Aimis (they/them) is a FIERCE, up-and-coming queen, that wears multiple hats (scratch that) DURAGS!
+Princex Aimis (they/them) is a fierce, up-and-coming queen who wears many hats—scratch that—durags.

-In their work they heavily utilize drag, which is oftentimes misconstrued as an adult or superficial form of entertainment, as a way to educate and inform.
-It is their mission to raise social consciousness on topics related to gender/sexuality, and ensure that young people have access to a curriculum that is inclusive, affirming, and empowering.
+While drag is often misconstrued as purely adult or superficial entertainment, Princex Aimis reframes it as a powerful medium for storytelling, learning, and liberation.
+Their mission is to raise social consciousness around gender and sexuality while ensuring young people have access to curriculum and programming that is inclusive, affirming, and empowering.

-If you want to keep up with Princex Aimis on their journey, feel free to follow their social media accounts which can be found throughout this website.
+To keep up with Princex Aimis and their ever‑evolving journey, follow their social media accounts linked throughout this website.